 - Design of food assistance transfer modalities and local procurement programs

-- In-depth or snapshot analysis of major food security constraints
+- In-depth and snapshot analysis of major food security constraints

 - Review of policies, laws, and institutions that govern the seed industry (SeedCLIR)

-- Institutional Architecture assessments that map the institutional landscape and highlighting areas to improve the capacity of the policy change process
+- Institutional architecture assessments that map the institutional landscape and the policy change process